xiangzhennan/shitcode-web/README.md

 c.
 Documentation of sprints

 d.
-Team use of Git - continuous integration and deployment
+Team use of Git

 <a name="_evaluation"></a>
 ## 7. Evaluation